parsonsmatt/command-pattern/8-commands-to-free.md

 Note:

 So here's our monad instance.
 The weird symbol function up there is pronounced "bind", and it takes a ChargeCmd as it's first argument.
 The second argument is a function which accepts an "a" value, returning a ChargeCmd b.
 The return is a ChargeCmd b.

-We recursively dig deeper and deeper intot he command structure, until we eventually find a 'Return' constructor.
+We recursively dig deeper and deeper into the command structure, until we eventually find a 'Return' constructor.
 Then we apply the callback to the value contained there.
 Let's look at our program in Haskell now, to see how we can take advantage of the new syntax.

 ## The Helpers